microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_01/Exercise01.md

 ![LLMOps Workshop](images/labgrab13.png)

-In this lab, we will run an example where the model will help us summarize and extract information from a conversation between a customer and a representative of a telco company.
+In this exercise, we will run an example where the model will help us summarize and extract information from a conversation between a customer and a representative of a telco company.

 Copy the following prompt into the system message field of the playground: